 1. There should be research on the effect of bias on jury functions.

-The Implementation Committee is monitoring the use of a jury exit questionnaire, which is being distributed and used at the request of the Jury Standards Committee.
+The Implementation Committee will continue to monitor the use of a jury exit questionnaire, which is being distributed and used at the request of the Jury Standards Committee.
+Completed.

 2. Revision of pattern jury instructions should be continued for gender inclusive language and ability to be particularized for gender of the party affected.